buildwithnocodeai/Chatgptdeveloper/QWEN/day1/README.md

 1. Deploy the frontend to a hosting service (e.g., Netlify, Vercel).
 2. Deploy the backend to a cloud platform (e.g., Heroku, AWS, Google Cloud).
 3. Set up a MongoDB database (e.g., MongoDB Atlas).
-4. Configure your Stripe account and update the API keys in `.env`.
+4. Configure your Razorpay account and update the API keys in `.env`.
 5. Set up a domain name and SSL certificate.
 6. Implement analytics (e.g., Google Analytics).
 7. Add more content and services based on your business model.